-The Statement of Accounts was authorised for issue by the Head of Finance on 8 December 2023.
+The Statement of Accounts was authorised by the Head of Finance on 21 June 2024.
 Events taking place after this date are not reflected in the financial statements or related notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect its impact.
-The accounts have been updated since issue on 30 June 2023 to incorporate auditor findings.
+Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect its impact.